Frames and axes

 Context

-Several system of axes are commonly used in aerodynamic calculations, and the choice of the frame may change depending on the method used or the type of results being calculated.
+Several system of axes are commonly used in aerodynamic calculations, and the choice of the frame may depend on the method used or the type of results being calculated.

 Typically, the geometry of the airplane is defined in a set of body axes called geometry axes in the case of flow5.